 - Military personnel

 Today, the chronograph timepiece still occupies a unique space within the worlds of racing and navigation.
+These racing watches, designed specifically to meet the demands of high-speed sports, showcase the bond between motorsports and horology.
 Though smartphones and computers can replace most of the chronograph’s innovative functions, there’s a certain convenience and sophistication that comes with a precision wristwatch.